nosebit/act/README.md

 ### Teardown

-If we need to run commands at the very end of the act execution we can use teardown commands like the following:
+If we need to run commands at the very end of the act execution we can use teardown (or final) commands like the following:

 ```yaml
 # actfile.yml